almadomundo/mysql-unit/README.md

 There are different failure reasons.
 All reasons have their own `SQLSTATE` codes, which always have `8****` mask.
 Currently, it can be:

-- `80000` : `Test id < x > : assertion failed`.
+- `80000` : `Test id &lt; x > : assertion failed`.
 That means, error handling for test passed normally, but there is a mismatch between test expression actual value and expected value
 - `80100` : `Tests for function specified name or test number were not found`.
 That means, there are no corresponding records in `TEST_ASSERTIONS` table.
 If `t` was passed, then there is no test with such identifier.
 If `f` is passed, then there are no tests with such `function_name` field value (See structure of `TEST_ASSERTIONS` table below)
-- `80200` : `Test id < x > : expectation of validity|ERROR failed`.
+- `80200` : `Test id &lt; x > : expectation of validity|ERROR failed`.
 This means that there is a mismatch between expected error and what really happened.
 So either test expected error which was not thrown by it, or test expected to be valid while error was thrown.
-- `80300` : `Test id < x > : expectation of ERROR code failed`.
+- `80300` : `Test id &lt; x > : expectation of ERROR code failed`.
 There is a mismatch between expected error code and actual error code.
 Applicable only for tests, which are expecting to throw error.

 **Main testing table**